 - 2. Metal roofing material marketed under the name of Interlock Roofing, Ltd. Equivalent metal roofing will be considered but must be approved by CCAC and the architectural control committee for the appropriate homeowner's association. - 3.
 Asphalt roofing material with a minimum 350 pound per square (10'x10' square) weight and limited to shades of black, gray, or brown.
 Shades of green, blue, red, or similar colors are prohibited.
 Manufacturer examples of asphalt roofing are: CertainTeed Presidential Shake; Presidential TL Ultimate; Landmark Premium; Grand Manor, or GAF Grand Sequoia Shingle; IKO Armour shake; Pabco Paramount Shake/Shingle; Pabco Premier Advantage shingle; Owens Corning asphalt shake; or a similar product meeting weight and color specifications above. - 4.
 Synthetic polymer shake or slate shingles such as DaVinci slate or shingle, or equal or better-quality material from similar manufacturers.
-Approved colors are shades of gray, brown, or black. - 5.
+Approved colors are shades of gray, brown, or black.
+In the event owners decline to replace at the same time as their roofmates, owners in multi-owner residential structures with attached roofs on homes or garages must replace roofs with the same roofing as their roofmates.
+If that specific roofing is not available it should match as close as possible, both in color and weight. - 5.
 Samples of the exact tile, metal, asphalt, or polymer roofing (items c, d, e, & f above) to be used must be submitted to the HOA-AC for approval. - 6.
 Setting standards that are brand name specific does not constitute an endorsement of the product by the CCAC or the HOA-AC and these organizations do not accept any liability for the performance of the product. - 7.
 It is highly recommended that individual owners in multi-owner residential structures replace all roofs, including garages, simultaneously with the same material and color.
 In the event owners decline to replace at the same time as their roof mates, owners in multi-owner residential structures with attached roofs 6 on homes or garages may replace roofs with a material different from the adjacent roof.
 Roofs on the same plane (no elevation between individually owned roofs) must have a pressure-treated 4x4 covered with metal flashing, including a cap, installed between two different roof materials.
 The flashing and cap must be the same color as the new roof material and the cap must be a single continuous piece.
 The flashing and 4x4 border must be removed when the older, adjacent roof is replaced.
 The older roof replacement must match the roof material and color of the newer roof. - 8.
 When installing asphalt shingles, the City of Wilsonville recommends vents in roof soffits above garages that have been sheet-rocked or otherwise enclosed to allow air flow under roof.
 Failure to do so may void warranty on asphalt shingle roofs.